AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 Is a **Work In Progress** extension for ActionScript 3 & MXML.

-The goal was to be able to have a replacement for all my old Adobe Flash Build projects, so that I didn't need to build an new file to handle building or running, but that the IDE's extension would do all the lifting.
-Ideally, it will just read the old Flash Builder settings, and set everything up for me which is  getting pretty close to that.
+The goal was to be able to have a replacement for all my old Adobe Flash Build projects, so that I didn't need to create an new file to handle building or running, but that the IDE's extension would do all the lifting.
+Ideally, it will just read the old Flash Builder settings and set everything up for me (which is getting pretty close to that).

 ![](assets/screenshot.png)